adrianlarion/simple-awk/README.md

 #### BEGINFILE, ENDFILE Patterns
-* If you pass multiple files to awk - it will treat them as being one contigous file.
+* If you pass multiple files to awk - it will treat them as being one contiguous file.
 But what if you want to call some commands when beginning to read input from a file?
 You use BEGINFILE and ENDFILE respectively.
 * `BEGINFILE {print "A new chapter is beginning mister Frodo"}`
 * It reads:
 >> Before input is read from a file